nicolobertani/GPRCPP/README.md

 For an introduction to these kernels, see:

-*David Duvenaud, James Lloyd, Roger Grosse, Joshua Tenenbaum, Ghahramani Zoubin* **Structure Discovery in Nonparametric Regression through Compositional Kernel Search** Proceedings of the 30th International Conference on Machine Learning, PMLR 28(3):1166-1174, 2013
+*David Duvenaud, James Lloyd, Roger Grosse, Joshua Tenenbaum, Ghahramani Zoubin*, **Structure Discovery in Nonparametric Regression through Compositional Kernel Search**, Proceedings of the 30th International Conference on Machine Learning, PMLR 28(3):1166-1174, 2013.

 For an exhaustive coverage of the topic of Gaussian Processes, the reference is:

-*Rasmussen and Williams*
+*Rasmussen and Williams*,
-**Gaussian Processes for Machine Learning**
+**Gaussian Processes for Machine Learning**,
-Volume 2, MIT press Cambridge, MA, 2006
+Volume 2, MIT press Cambridge, MA, 2006.

 This is freely available [here](http://www.gaussianprocess.org/gpml/).